Fall in love with your home this February

-Like any relationship it shouldn’t be one sided!
+Like any relationship, it shouldn’t be one-sided!
 The more love you show your home the more it will be reciprocated.
 Perhaps when you first laid eyes on your home it was love at first sight.
 As time has gone on things have become more complicated.
 You have discovered more things that need attention and work.
-The thought of addressing these things can be exhausting when you are struggling to find the time, in your busy life.
+The thought of addressing these things can be exhausting when you are struggling to find the time in your busy life.
 You have even forgiven yourself for thinking of moving on!

 The little things you can do

 Show your home you care by cleaning and keeping it in tip-top shape.
-A fresh coat of paint, new lamp shades, some more collectables or accessories for the kitchen.
+A fresh coat of paint, new lamp shades, and some more collectables or accessories for the kitchen.
 Candles, flowers, plants, paintings, pictures and perhaps most importantly trying something new.
-To keep things really fresh and vibrant take a departure from your norms.
+To keep things fresh and vibrant take a departure from your norms.

 Try something different

 Have you ever painted your furniture?
 Try it – the kitchen table and chairs or sideboard.
-It’s on trend right now and the results can be room altering.
+It’s on trend right now and the results can be room-altering.
 There is no such thing as right or wrong when it comes to interior design and decorating.
 It’s your home to make unmistakably yours.
 Restore furniture or find something a bit different, that tells the story of who you are.

 Commitment – big renovations